cescod24/scopa/README.md

 Buon divertimento!!!

 #ENG
+In order to play, open "scopa(def)" folder, then open "scopa.html".
 The instructions for the game are on the page.
 I left some comments to better understand the JS code.
 I programmed the bot based on my knowledge of the game of "scopa", reasoning about what advantages and disadvantages the opponent or yourself.
 I created 4 levels of the bot, with the fourth level having the peculiarity of reasoning based on the opponent's hand: the bot level 4